martin5709/Group83-MLOps-02476/reports/README.md

 For the deployment of the model we have created a docker image that runs the API with python's FastAPI module, and a docker container that monitors data drifting.

 When we were still running our docker images locally, we run `docker run trainer:latest ...` adding the experiment specific parameters, and mounting the volumes when we were still saving the models locally.
-Link to the docker images: [here](europe-west1-docker.pkg.dev/mlops-project-group83/docker-images/train:latest)
+Link to the docker images: [here](europe-west1-docker.pkg.dev/mlops-project-group83/docker-images/train:latest) (though these may not be accessible due to it being in a private bucket).
+The **docker files** can be found [here](https://github.com/martin5709/Group83-MLOps-02476/tree/main/dockerfiles), with a **specific one** [here](https://github.com/martin5709/Group83-MLOps-02476/blob/main/dockerfiles/train.dockerfile).

 For Continuous Integration purposes, every time code is pushed to the main branch, the docker image building is triggered in Google Cloud and images are then pushed to the Artifact Registry.